b---c/draft-bdc-something-something-certificate/main.md

 Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences `Client-Cert` header field prior to dispatching the request to the backend server.

-Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header to requests.

 Backend origin servers may then use the `Client-Cert` header of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.

+Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header to requests, or modify an existing `Client-Cert` header.
+Similarly, clients MUST NOT employ the `Client-Cert` header in requests.

 # Security Considerations {#sec}